 The famous glass manufacturer, Waterford Crystal, was started here in 1783.
 You can take a tour at the House of Waterford Crystal Factory and Retail Store.
 A highlight during the visit of the factory is to view the furnaces and to see how the crystal is blown, cut and polished with centuries of expertise- truly amazing to experience the blowing and carving of the intricate designs in to the glass.

-The city of Cork should be on the list for sure when traveling through Ireland.
+The city of Cork should be on the list for sure on an Ireland road trip.
 This next stop is located in the southwest of the country and is Ireland’s second largest city.
 Cork is right on the coast with many striking and unspoiled beaches and has the second largest harbor in the world.

 There are many fun and magical things to see and do nearby.
 You will find some great shopping, many cafes and a pub on almost any corner.
 The streets are active with locals as well as tourists.
 Cork is compact and easy to get around on foot.